Updated Oct. 6, 2021

 Carnival restarted some cruises in Alaska, Miami and Galveston in July.
 The Carnival Valor will begin sailing out of New Orleans on Nov.
 1. The Legend will restart Nov.
 14 in Baltimore.
 The Radiance's maiden voyage is now Dec.
 13 from Long Beach, Calif, and the Conquest's restart has been postponed to Dec.
 13 out of Miami.
 The Liberty, Sunshine, Paradise, Ecstasy and Sensation have all been delayed until 2022.

 Celebrity resumed U.S. sailings on June 26.

 Disney Cruise Line

 Disney Cruise Line resumed service Aug.
 9 with the DisneyDream sailing from Port Canaveral.
 Passengers over the age of 2 must wear masks indoors except while in cabins and while eating or drinking.
 The cruise line has cancelled sailings on the on the DisneyFantasy until Oct.
 9 and the DisneyMagic in the U.S. through Oct.
 27. DisneyWonder relaunched on Oct.
 1 from San Diego and will resume sailing from Galveston Nov.
 19.

 Norwegian Cruise Line

 Norwegian Cruise Line's first U.S. departure occurred Aug.
-7. The rest of NCL's fleet will resume sailing in the fall.
+7. The Norwegian Breakaway began sailing out of New York City to Bermuda on Sept.
+26. NCL's full fleet will resume sailing by April 1, 2022.